wiesmann/QuickDrawViewer/README.md

   * MacPaint
   * Apple Video (`RPZA`), Apple Component Video (`YUV2`).
   * Planar Video (`8BPS`).
-* QuickTime images which use a supported codec (see above).

 Some basic comment parsing is used to improve images, in particular: